austin0150/TravelGates/README.md

 ## Changelog
 ### Version 1.0.5 - Alpha
 #### (BugFixes)
-* Testing fix for client gui issue
+* Fixed TravelGates not functioning on Dedicated Server by adding in Data handling between the client and server.

 ### Version 1.0.4
 #### (BugFixes)